Home >Resources>Bulk Waste Disposal>How to Dispose of Dirt

 Things to Consider

-• Not ideal for disposing of dirt on job sites or public property.
+• Not ideal if you’re trying to get rid of dirt on a jobsite or public property.

 4. Hire a Junk Removal Company

-Some junk removal companies can provide soil removal services.
-The company will schedule a delivery window and send out two professionals who will determine the hauling price upon arrival.
+Some junk removal companies provide soil removal services.
+If you’re looking for someone to do most of the work for you, a junk removal company can help.
+These companies usually schedule a delivery window and send out professionals to determine the hauling price upon arrival.
 Then, they will load up your dirt and haul it away for you.
-Typically, junk removal services use trucks with 2-ton weight limits, meaning they can carry up to 4,000 pounds.
+Typically, junk removal services use trucks with 2-ton weight limits, which is about the amount that can fit in the back of a pickup truck.
 Because of this, this option is usually better for getting rid of small amounts of soil.

 Benefits